 Jewish Birth and Naming Rituals

-On the first Sabbath after a Jewish child is born, the infant's father is called forward at the synagogue to recite the aliyah and ask blessings for the health of mother and child.
+In Judaism, on the first Sabbath after a child is born, the infant's father is called forward at the synagogue to recite the aliyah and ask blessings for the health of mother and child.
 If the child is a girl, she is named at this time.
 Boys will be named on the eighth day after birth, as part of the rite of circumcision.